jumlauft/LGRT4GPs/README.rst

 Welcome to the documentation for **lgrt4gps**!

-**lgrt4gps** is a Python library which provides a simple API for locally growing ranodm trees for Gaussian processes For more details we refer to the publication on ArXiv_.
+**lgrt4gps** is a Python library which provides a simple API for locally growing ranodm trees for Gaussian processes.
+For more details, we refer to the publication on ArXiv_.

 Requirements
 ============